 Internal migrations in Argentina

-But at the same time, there were internal migration movements due to the regional characteristics of some jobs such as the sugar cane harvest in the north-west, which still attracts workers from everywhere in the July-October period.
-Much the same situation occurs with the grape harvest in Cuyo in late summer.
+There are movements of internal population displacements, considered seasonal migrations, due to the regional characteristics of certain jobs such as the sugar harvest in the northwest, which continues to attract workers from all latitudes around the months of July-October.
+The same happens with the grape harvest in Cuyo at the end of summer.

-There are also permanent migration, caused by socioeconomic changes.
-With the end of the agro-export model, there was mass migration to the cities during the rural exodus, coinciding from 1940 with the migratory process that accompanied the industrialization of Buenos Aires, Rosario, and Córdoba.
+There are also permanent migrations, caused by socioeconomic changes.
+With the end of the agro-export model, massive migration to the cities occurred during the rural exodus, coinciding from 1940 with the migratory process that accompanied the industrialization of Buenos Aires, Rosario, and Córdoba.

 According to the last Census, the population that emigrated and lives outside its province of origin would reach 20%.
-Internal migrations produced some possibly unforeseen phenomena.
-The inland cities lost their young population and quickened their economic decay.
-Those cities which took the immigratory flows had to face the lack of infrastructure to put up with the process and still today, they cannot help the social conflict brought about by overcrowding.
+Internal migrations produced some perhaps unforeseen phenomena.
+The cities of the interior lost young population and boosted their economic decline.
+And those cities that received the migratory flows had to face the lack of infrastructure to cope with the process and still cannot avoid the social conflict that overcrowding causes.